-You must not have hear about this before.
+You must not have heard about this before.
 But if you are looking for a perfect place to commune with nature, you should find your way here.
 It will definitely give you a picture of what Baguio must have been before buildings dominated the landscape.
 This place is meant to showcase different pine species of the world.
 However, only a few species survive and most of these are Benguet pines.
-Still, pine-scented atmosphere and the constant chirping of birds makes this destination soul-relieving.
-Just ask local authorities or the tourist information center for information since this is located on a quite secluded area.
+Still, pine-scented atmosphere and the constant chirping of birds make this destination soul-relieving.
+Just ask local authorities or the tourist information center for information since this is located in a secluded area.

 Where to Eat at Burnham Park?